 Late in 1984, I joined the church.
 While I was at Trinity, I got involved in the governance of the church, including chairing the Administrative Board and later chairing the Council on Ministries, which dealt with aspects of church life, worship, education, and the like.

 There’s a whole lot about this period I could share, but I’m saving it for the roman à clef that I will never write.

-My departure in 2000 from Trinity UMC wasn’t about a couple incidents, but rather the fact that the pastor (not Rev. Moore) had goaded the membership into abolishing the Administrative Board and the Council on Ministries.
-The subsequent system was more “efficient” system, in that it was a cabal run mostly by the pastor.
+My departure in 2000 from Trinity UMC wasn’t about a couple of incidents, but rather the fact that the pastor (not Rev. Moore) had goaded the membership into abolishing the Administrative Board and the Council on Ministries.
+The subsequent system was more “efficient”, in that it was a cabal run mostly by the pastor.
 Thus, when conflict arose, there was no recourse.

-During the discussion about the change a couple years earlier, one choir member, who had also been a pastor, asked the reasonable question, “Where are the checks and balances?”
+During the discussion about the change three years earlier, one choir member, who had also been a pastor, asked the reasonable question, “Where are the checks and balances?”
 But “efficiency” won out; efficiency in a church policy structure is highly overrated.